MJoergen/nexys4ddr/dyoc/ep5_-_Datapath/README.md

-# Design Your Own Computer - Episode 5 - "Building the CPU skeleton"
+# Design Your Own Computer - Episode 5 - "Datapath"

 Welcome to the fifth episode of "Design Your Own Computer".
 In this episode we will make a rudimentary skeleton of the CPU.
 The